laurelthorburn/laurelthorburn/README.md

 ## About Me:
 I am a full stack developer currently working as an audiologist.
 Born and raised in Canada, I now reside in Colorado with my husband and two dogs.
 I moved to Colorado in 2013 to pursue my doctorate and am currently employed at Kaiser Permanente.
 I pride myself on being a strong team member, independent learner, and love a challenge (except when it involves getting a lid off a jam jar).
 I originally pursued computer science in college and am excited to achieve this dream over a decade later.
 Want to learn more?
 Let's talk about how I can contribute to your team.

-- 🔭 I’m currently earning a Full Stack Developer certificate from University of Denver
+- 🔭 Full Stack Developer certificate from University of Denver
 - 🌱 I’m currently learning Algorithms & React
 - 💬 Ask me about what I can bring to your team
 - 📫 How to reach me: codinglaurel@gmail.com